Kevin Bacon finds his TV niche in "The Following"

-LOS ANGELES (Reuters) - Kevin Bacon is hardly the first movie star to make the leap to television.
+LOS ANGELES, Jan 21 (Reuters) - Kevin Bacon is hardly the first movie star to make the leap to television.
 But his new show - serial killer thriller “The Following” - may qualify as one of the creepiest projects he has ever done.

 Needless to say, Bacon - the charming teenager who turned a small American town on to dancing in “Footloose” in 1984 - plays the good guy in the new Fox television series premiering on Monday.